 Even if the seller is listed as the registered keeper it is important you conduct a Gold Check as the vehicle could hold outstanding finance and be owned by a finance provider.
 As stated on the document itself, a V5C is a record of ‘keepership’ not ‘ownership’.

 It is important to check that the VIN, the engine number and the vehicle colour recorded in the V5C document match the vehicle.
 If they do not, the vehicle may be cloned.
-See guidance below on how to find the VIN and engine number.Engine number and VIN checks and cloning
+See guidance below on how to find the VIN and engine number.Engine number, VIN checks and cloning

 It is not uncommon for criminals to attempt to conceal the fact a vehicle is stolen by replacing its number plates with those of a very similar vehicle.
 This means that when you run a vehicle history check, you won't actually be checking the vehicle you think you are.
 This practise is known as cloning.

-You must ensure that the VIN number provided in a Total Car Check report matches those displayed in the vehicle.
+You must ensure that the VIN number provided in a Total Car Check report matches those displayed on the vehicle.

 The vehicle identification number is unique and will never change.
 It's normally 17 characters and a combination of letters and numbers.